ysulyma/cm6-demo/README.md

 NODE_ENV=production webpack
 ```

 You should also remove the `rp-recording` tags from `index.html`, or else your viewers will get harassed about being asked for audio permissions.
-Probably there is a cleaner way to do this.
+Probably there is a cleaner way to do this with webpack.

 ## Mastering